apiato/documentation/docs/general/contribution-guide.md

 Make sure you create a PR from your custom branch `feature-awesome` to `master` (or the latest stable release).

-*W'll do our best to merge your PR in the shortest time possible.
-Thanks in advanced :)*
+*We'll do our best to merge your PR in the shortest time possible.
+Thanks in advance :)*

 Checkout [How to upgrade apiato]({{ site.baseurl }}{% link _docs/miscellaneous/faq.md %}).